 Queen’s grandchildren to hold vigil at her coffin with Duke of Sussex in uniform

-The Duke of Sussex and Prince of Wales will mount a vigil over the Queen’s coffin in Westminster Hall on Saturday.
+Harry and the Prince of Wales will mount a vigil around the Queen’s coffin in Westminster Hall on Saturday.

 The Queen’s grandchildren will stand guard around her coffin in London on Saturday, hours after their parents held an emotional vigil in the Palace of Westminster.

-Notably, the Duke of Sussex will join his brother the Prince of Wales in wearing uniform around the coffin in Westminster Hall, ahead of the Queen’s state funeral on Monday.
+Notably, the Duke of Sussex will join his brother the Prince of Wales in wearing uniform in Westminster Hall, ahead of the Queen’s state funeral on Monday.

 Harry, who saw action on the front line during two tours of duty in Afghanistan, has previously been denied the chance to wear his military uniform as he publicly mourns, because he is no longer a working royal.